michaelcaunce/Medication-Tracker/README.md

 ## 📱 Responsive Design

-The application is optimized for:
+The application is optimised for:
 - Desktop displays (1920x1080 and above)
 - Laptop screens (1366x768 and above)
 - Tablet devices (768px and above)